 - If the student and/or parents will not file federal taxes because they are not required to by the Internal Revenue Service (IRS), then the untaxed income and benefits for the most recent year must be used to complete the FAFSA.

 Special Note: The Financial Aid Office has been given the authority by the U.S. Department of Education to ask students and/or parents of dependent students to provide documentation to support any income or other information on the FAFSA.
 Therefore, please keep copies of all documents used to complete the FAFSA.
 Answer each question on the FAFSA correctly and honestly because the College is required to resolve any financial discrepancies reported on the FAFSA.

 Applying for Financial Aid

-- If additional documentation is required to complete the financial aid application process, the student who is requesting financial aid will be notified by the Financial Aid office of BSCC.
-All required documents needed to process student’s Financial Aid will be available to view on the student’s BORIS account.
+- If additional documentation is required to complete the financial aid application process, the student will be notified via email.
+All required documents will be available in the OneACCS student portal.

 Federal Financial Aid Programs